07cs07/Ottran/README.md

 #### Usage

-The only method you will be using is `scoutImageWithURI()`, with the following full signature:
+The only method you will be using is `scoutImageWithURI: andOttranCompletion:`, with the following full signature:

 ```objc
 - (void)scoutImageWithURI:(NSString *)uri andOttranCompletion:(OttranCompletionBlock)completion;